telerik/teststudio-docs/docs/automated-tests/scheduling/multiple-machines-scheduling-setup/create-scheduling-server.md

 ### Non Admin Port Setup Tab

 The __Non Admin Port Setup__ tab allows registering the ports, used from the Test Studio Scheduling configuration, to be available for users with no admin permissions in the _'URL Access Control List'_ for the preselected user or group.
-The default listed group __'NT Authority\Authenticated Users'__ represents all of the users in your Active Directory.
+The default listed group __'NT Authority\Authenticated Users'__ represents all authenticated users.
 It can be changed to whatever is applicable for your organization.

 > **Note**
 > <br>